Listen to this talk on TGC Podcast.

 Today’s generation of young people is more anxious, more depressed, and less Christian than ever before.
 What is causing this?
-In the latest installment of our brand-new TGC Talks series, Chris Colquitt—campus minister for Reformed University Fellowship (RUF) at Northwestern University—explores how safetyism and fragility are hazards to Generation Z’s mental health and spiritual health.
+Chris Colquitt, campus minister for Reformed University Fellowship (RUF) at Northwestern University, explores how safetyism and fragility are hazards to Generation Z’s mental health and spiritual health.

 Colquitt says the Christian gospel provides realism that challenges our fragility (“In this world you will have trouble,” John 16:33), but also hope to sustain us (“But take heart!
 I have overcome the world.”).